How to Get DJ Gigs

 Record a standout mix

 Your demo mix is your business card.
 A single well-crafted 30–60 minute mix that shows your sound and your mixing skill will open more doors than a pile of average ones.
 Record it cleanly, give it a clear title and genre, and host it somewhere a promoter can play instantly without signing up for anything.
-Learn the workflow in our guide to recording a DJ mix, then make sure people actually hear it with our tips on promoting your mixes online.
+It helps to plan the set with a clear arc before you hit record, then learn the workflow in our guide to recording a DJ mix, and make sure people actually hear it with our tips on promoting your mixes online.

 Know your scene